ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 As hosting technology and ideas change and improve, we will relentlessly reinvent all aspects of the platform, to serve user needs better.
 We shall not be afraid to replace the whole platform, if that serves users best.

+## Pipeline architecture

+The 'pipeline' is the key part of Cloud Platform that deploys the Kubernetes and AWS resources, that a service team has defined.

+The process starts with the user pushing some code to GitHub.
+The pipeline automatically detects the new change and then processes it.
+This ultimately results in a resource change in Kubernetes/AWS.
+This document focuses on each of these stages in detail and architecture the enables it.

 ## Architecture Diagram

 This is a high-level overview of the components and services which comprise the Cloud Platform.